 Thanks so much for being part of All Our Way.

-This crunchy Asian coleslaw is a favorite at tailgating parties, family gatherings, and potluck suppers.
-It travels and keeps beautifully.
+This crunchy Asian broccoli coleslaw recipe is a favorite at tailgating parties, family gatherings, and potluck suppers.
+The broccoli slaw travels and keeps beautifully.
 You can make it spicy, sweet, or tart — whatever you like.
-So if you need a salad for a crowd, we can guarantee this broccoli coleslaw salad will be a huge hit.
+So if you need a salad for a crowd, we can guarantee this broccoli slaw salad recipe will be a huge hit.

 If you like this recipe, please consider giving it a five-star rating, it helps others decide whether to try out the recipe.